opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/blueprint.md

 ### Relations

-Blueprint service, as described in the introduction, doesn't require any other ODM module to work, and it doesn't directly interact with any of them.
+Blueprint Microservice, as described in the introduction, doesn't require any other ODM module to work, and it doesn't directly interact with any of them.
 It's a stand-alone module that exposes features to register, manage and initialize templates.

 Nonetheless, even if its scope could be much wider, it's meant to be used in the ODM platform to initialize data product descriptors and data product components.